Salar Jung Museum: Modern Painting

+Ivory Carving

+The Museum contains important examples of ivory carvings in different forms, such as furniture, mats, lamps, handles of daggers, chess and chausars.
+The chessman and chausar are interesting elements, the pawns being depicted as soldiers, while the king and queen are riding on elephants.
+These painted pieces belong to North India.

+The most notable element is the ivory carved chair gifted to Tipu Sultan by Louis XVI.
+The backrest of the chair is a fine lattice pattern and the armrest is carved as a lion head.
+Ivory lamp also deserves a special mention owing to its intricate craftsmanship and is the only ivory carving example from Mysore.

 The "Founder's Gallery" houses portraits of Salar Jung III, as well as other members of the Salar Jung family.

 The Indian block includes jade-crafted daggers of Jahangir, Nur Jahan and Shah Jahan; and weapons belonging to Aurangzeb, Tipu Sultan, Muhammad Shah, Bahadur Shah and Abul Hasan Qutb Shah.

-Indian miniature paintings belonging to the Mughal, Rajasthani, Thanjavur and Deccan schools are displayed.
 Indian sculptures from the Gandhara and Chola periods are also displayed.

-The museum also has a collection of modern Indian artworks from the Bengal School.
-Works by Raja Ravi Varma, Abdur Rahman Chughtai, M.F.
-Hussain, K.K.
-Hebbar, Rabindranath Tagore, Abanidranath Tagore and Nandalal Bose are displayed.
+Jade Collection

+Salarjung Museum's Jade Collection is one of the largest collection of jade displayed for public in India.
+The collection as per a publication from 1979 of Salar Jung Museum suggests that there were 984 objects with varying degree of craftsmanship.
+Most of the artefacts are from the Mughal Empire and some from the Asaf Jah Dynasty.

 Western

-In 1876 on a trip to France the a unique "double sculpture" Mephistopheles and Margaretta sculpture was acquired by Salar Jung I. He also traveled to Rome, where he purchased a marble statue called Veiled Rebecca.

-The Salar Jung family had a history of collecting art, and eventually the collection of art from Salar Jung I, II and III all ended up in the Salar Jung Museum.
+In 1876, on a trip to France the unique "double sculpture", Mephistopheles and Margaretta was acquired by Salar Jung I. He also traveled to Rome, where he purchased a marble statue called Veiled Rebecca.
+The Salar Jung family had a history of collecting art, and eventually the collections of Salar Jung I, II and III all ended up in the Salar Jung Museum.

-European art from the British, French and Italian schools is displayed.
-Among the notable artists whose works are displayed are Canaletto, William-Adolphe Bouguereau and Francesco Hayez.
+European art from British, French and Italian artists are displayed.
+Among works on show are some by the notable artists Canaletto, William-Adolphe Bouguereau and Francesco Hayez.
 The furniture collection includes pieces from the time of King Louis XIV and Napoleon.
-Salar Jung III collected about 43,000 artifacts and 50,000 books and manuscripts out of which only few are displayed in today's museum.
+Salar Jung III collected about 43,000 artefacts and 50,000 books and manuscripts out of which only few are displayed in today's museum.

 Eastern

-The Eastern block houses Japanese artworks, porcelain artifacts, samurai swords and sculptures from China, Japan, Tibet and Burma.
+The Eastern block houses indian artworks, porcelain pieces, samurai swords and sculptures from China, Japan, Tibet and Burma.